Willard Stewart Paul: World War II

 In 1942, after the American entrance into World War II, Paul was assigned as Deputy Chief of Staff for Logistics, as a G-4 staff officer with Headquarters Army Ground Forces, receiving promotion to the one-star general officer rank of brigadier general on June 24, 1942.

 He was promoted again, this time to the two-star rank of major general, on March 16, 1943.
 The following month he was made the first Commanding General (CG) of the 75th Infantry Division, an all-draftee division, during its stateside training.
 In August he then assumed command of the 26th Infantry Division, nicknamed the "Yankee Division", an Army National Guard formation recruiting from Massachusetts.
 He took over command from Major General Roger W. Eckfeldt, who had commanded the 26th Division for over three years.
 Paul led the 26th in numerous training exercises in the United States and was to command the division for the rest of the war.

+In a memoir written by one Yankee Division (YD) infantryman who trained under his command at Camp Jackson, SC in 1944, the general "was known as 'Gangplank Paul' to everyone in the ranks for his outspoken eagerness to get his troops overseas.
+His hortatory speeches on the subject went back years and still stuck in the minds of the earliest YD recruits."

 Paul led the 26th Division overseas to the Western Front in late August 1944, arriving at Cherbourg, France in the European Theater of Operations (ETO) in early September 1944, three months after the Normandy landings.
 The 26th Division's first major action of the war was during the Battle of the Bulge towards the end of the year where it played an important role in the counterattack by Lieutenant General George Patton's Third Army that reduced the German salient.
 Earning praise from Patton, the 26th took part in the Western Allied invasion of Germany in March 1945 until the end of World War II in Europe in May.

 For his services during the war Paul was twice awarded the Army Distinguished Service Medal, the Silver Star, and the Legion of Merit.
+Interestingly, Paul was also the recipient of four decorations from the Union of Soviet Socialist Republics during World War II - the highest number awarded to an individual U.S. Army servicemember.
+His decorations included the Order of the Red Banner, the Order of the Patriotic War First Class, the Order of the Red Star and the Bravery Medal.

 The citation for his Silver Star reads: